-What could be better than sweet and savoury, cheesy bread?
-It might take a while to make this Roquefort Brioche but it will definitely be worth it!
+What could be better than sweet and savoury, cheese brioche?
+It might take a while to make this Roquefort bread but it will definitely be worth it!
 We recommend you serve this warm with salty butter and roasted garlic bulbs.

 - Add the milk and yeast into a food mixer and mix for a few minutes

-- Add the flour and salt, and mix on a low setting until the dough on the hook looks moist
+- Then the flour and salt, and mix on a low setting until the dough on the hook looks moist

-- Add the egg, yolk and sugar and mix, ensuring you scrape the sides to get a consistent mixture
+- Next add the egg, yolk and sugar and mix, ensuring you scrape the sides to get a consistent mixture

 - Add the butter in chunks, a chunk at a time